jliujack/yellowcake/content/posts/2021-05-26-new-commercial-registration-rules-provide-fdi-in-shenzhen-with-more-facilitation.md

 Many foreign investors used to set up companies in Hong Kong first, and later set up their Chinese subsidiaries through their Hong Kong companies to further carry out business activities in mainland China.
 The Revised Rules will save a lot of time and cost for foreign investors who have set up companies in Hong Kong but also would like to directly carry out business in Shenzhen.
 In this case, foreign investors can decide whether it is still necessary to set up a new entity in Shenzhen.

-However, the Revised Rules do not specify the details about how Hong Kong and Macao investors directly obtain a business license at the current moment.
+However, the Revised Rules do not specify the details about how Hong Kong and Macao investors directly obtain business licenses at the current moment.
 The specific details shall be worked out separately by the Shenzhen government.

 **Implementing a Temporary Closure Registration System**

-According to the current PRC Company Law, there is no provision design about the permitting commercial entities to apply for suspending their business for a period of time before resumption.
-The relevant administration of market regulation can revoke the business license of a commercial entity that fails to submit annual reports for two consecutive years.
+According to the current PRC Company Law, there is no provision design about permitting commercial entities to apply for suspending their business for a period of time before resumption.
+The relevant administration of market regulation can revoke the business license of a commercial entity that failed to submit annual reports for two consecutive years.
 However, in reality, many commercial entities, with willing to continue to operate, may shut down due to short-term operating difficulties.
 Once the business license of the commercial entity is revoked, its legal representative will encounter obstacles to start a business again.

 In this case, especially after the outbreak of COVID-19, SAMR published the *Measures on Further Optimize the Business Environment and Better Service Market Subjects* on August 20, 2020.
 Since many commercial entities need to suspend their business in the short term when they faced business difficulties during the epidemic period, these measures firstly proposed the "dormancy" registration system for a trial.
 This system allows commercial entities to apply for "dormancy" according to the actual needs of production and operation.
 During the period of "dormancy", such commercial entities shall not be included in the list of abnormal business operations if the relevant administration of market regulation cannot contact the commercial entities through their registered domiciles.